 - Blend in drops of lavender essential oil.

 According to Trabazini, the shave cream is ready to use.
 No preservative is necessary, though store the product in a glass jar.
+The lavender essential oil can be swapped for another scented oil of your choice.
+We love eucalyptus for an uplifting vibe or citrus to energize.
+And if you're not down scented products, simply leave it out.

 After shaving, try a DIY chamomile wrap to soothe skin.
 To make, Trabazini says, "apply a gauze soaked in cold chamomile infusion on the skin."